-Mission: We’re working to deliver the highest quality solutions to our customers at the lowest possible cost.
-And we’re working to fuel economic development, scientific research and technology innovation throughout the country.
+Mission: We’re working to deliver the highest quality solutions to our customers at the lowest possible cost, while fueling economic development, scientific research and technology innovation throughout the country.

-Outside of work, we support our communities, partnering and volunteering with organizations to promote initiatives related to the military, veterans, education and the environment.
-We also offer a matching gifts program to encourage and advance employee generosity and community involvement.
+Outside of work, we support our local communities where our employees live and work, partnering and volunteering with organizations to promote initiatives related to military, veterans, education, and the environment.
+We also offer a matching gifts program to encourage and advance employee generosity and community investment.

 I applied online.
 The process took 7 weeks.
 I interviewed at BAE Systems USA (Merrimack, NH) in January 2017.

 Applied online and received an e-mail from HR asking for an in-person interview about 3 weeks later.
 The interview consisted of 9 ~30 min. interviews with engineers in the Antenna group from all levels as well as a lunch interview with the Technical Development Manager.
 I ended up exceeding each of the 30 min. time slots by about 15 min. each which extended the total interview from about 5 hrs to roughly 6.5 hrs (which was seen as a positive).
 I ended the interview with the Group Manager because the Technical Manager needed to leave unexpectedly and talked with him about why I wanted the position and my educational/career aspirations (he seemed excited that I was excited).